 - (a) The circumstances that led to the emergency have been analysed, corrective actions have been identified and an action plan has been developed for the implementation of corrective actions by the respective authorities, as applicable, in relation to the facility, activity or source involved in the emergency.
 However, in some cases, the formal analysis and development of the action plan might be a lengthy process.
-Therefore, consideration should be given to establishing administrative procedures that limit or prevent the use or handling of the source until the circumstances that led to the emergency have been better understood, with the aim of preventing unnecessary delays in the termination of the emergency. - (b) Conditions have been assessed to ensure compliance with the safe and secure handling of the source26 involved in the emergency in accordance with the national requirements set forth for the respective planned exposure situation27.
+Therefore, consideration should be given to establishing administrative procedures that limit or prevent the use or handling of the source until the circumstances that led to the emergency have been better understood, with the aim of preventing unnecessary delays in the termination of the emergency. - (b) Conditions have been assessed to ensure compliance with the safe and secure handling of the source involved in the emergency in accordance with the national requirements set forth for the respective planned exposure situation. - (c) Compliance has been confirmed with the dose limits for public exposures in planned exposure situations and with the requirements for medical exposure established in Section 3 of GSR Part 3 [3].